 Seed projects

-The BRANCH initiative is supporting these projects through a small seed grant and with mentorship and guidance.
+The BRANCH initiative has supported these projects through a small seed grant and with mentorship and guidance from Wayne Altman.

 Effect of the Medicare Annual Wellness Visit questionnaire on aging perceptions